 In addition to the classroom space on the first floor, we will also have a General Store occupying the original storefront of the building.
 It'll need to be restored back to its original condition, it currently has a 1960's era department store vibe going on, including a fancy neon sign outside.
 Our General Store will not only be stocked with the items that we make, but also with a carefully curated collection of handmade wares and goods.
 We will partner with talented and innovative makers and artisans to bring you handmade furniture and jewelry, handcarved bowls and spoons, hand woven rugs, custom felt hats, ceramics and more.
 On social media we are big proponents of our online community.
 We support each other and inspire each other, lift people up when they are down, celebrate in each other's successes, and just generally treat each other right.
 We support small businesses and mom and pop shops because we see the time and effort they put into running an honest business.
 We support the small boutique tool makers because we see the passion and detail they put into each piece they make.
 The story sometimes can be just as important as the product.
 This General Store and Classroom will be a physical embodiment of this online community.
 We hope to bring makers, artisans, and unique individuals together in our beautiful community and provide an experience like no other.
 This building has so much potential.
 Let's get started!!

 Clean this mess up!!!
 Phase One involves cleaning the place up so that we can get an accurate assessment of everything that's needed.
 There's no sugar coating it, this place is a mess.
 With exposure to the elements due to the roof issues and missing windows, the interior of this building is pretty rough.
 Anything along the walls has been exposed to moisture, some things more heavily than others.
 We are pretty much faced with removing everything in sight, with the end goal of having four solid walls and a blank slate.
 At initial glance, it seems most of the floor on the second level can be saved.
 The I beams that support the second floor, as well as the main floor joists that run the length of the building are in good condition.
 The flooring along the walls has rotted and needs replacing, but it looks like the center can be reused.
 We won't know for sure though until we can empty the second floor of its contents and get a good look at the wood.
 Some parts of that floor haven't had a set of eyes on it in a century, I bet.
 The roof is the big issue.
-I wouldn't be surprised if it needs to be completely replaced.
-Again, until we can clean the place out and get a really good look at everything, we won't know for sure.
+At this point it can be repaired, instead of fully replaced.
+This is great news for us!
 Here are some photos from a few of our first visits to the property.